webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 #### About the CSS style file

 There is a `styles.css` CSS style file at `/web/resources/styles.css`.
-Please feel free to add your own styles directly in the file <u>at the bottom at the spot indicated by a comment</u>.
+Please feel free to add your own styles directly in the file **at the bottom at the spot indicated by a comment**.
 Please don't make them complicated !

 BTW the idea of having at least one style file is that too much inline CSS makes XHTML code hard to read.